EGA-archive/ega-fuse-client/README.md

 ## Build the project
 First, clone the project to your local machine.

-Then to build the project use below command inside the cloned repository.
+Then go inside the cloned directory and build the project using the command below.
 It will produce the executable jar file in the /target directory.
 ```
 mvn clean install
 ```